 -

 A group from Pacific University at the Honolulu airport, about to travel home from Hawaii to Oregon in May 1959.
 The original slide is slightly blurry.
 Based on an article that appeared in the Pacific University Index (May 18, 1959, p.
-2), this group was likely attending a speech tournament on Oahu.
+2), the students in this group were attending a speech tournament on Oahu.
 "Bedecked with leis and smiling happily were the four representatives to the University of Hawaii Invitational speech tourney who returned to campus this morning at 5 a.m. carrying six trophies."
-They may have been recruiting Hawaiian students for Pacific University during the same trip.

 Group members named in the article included the students: Larry DePolo (Class of 1962; the man without glasses, right); Deanne Dayton (Class of 1961, the woman wearing a lei); and Steve Hanson (Class of 1962; the man with glasses, left).
 The fourth student in the group, John Randlett (Class of 1962), does not appear to be in the photograph; he may have been holding the camera.
 The students were accompanied by Professor Fred Scheller (the man with glasses, right).
 These names match a handwritten caption on the original slide, which appears to have come from the offices of Fred Scheller.
 It reads: "Leaving Hawaii - the [K---?], Deanne, Larry, Steve."